sonata-nfv/tng-slice-mngr/README.md

 Features:
 - NST, NSI management (creation, instantiation, get, termination).
 - Two possible work modes:
-  1) Connection to Sonata SP; simply write the right IP@ and the users/pwd into the "config.cfg" file inside the root folder.
-  2) Sonata SP Emulation; it doesn't connect to any Sonata SP, instead prints the URL information to the SP.
+  1) Sonata SP Emulation; it doesn't connect to any Sonata SP, instead prints the URL information to the SP.
 To check if the requests on the SliceManager are well done.
+  2) Real Sonata SP environment; simply write the right users/pwd into the "config.cfg" file inside the root folder.
+      Condition: Install Sonata SP into the same device and configure a WIM/VIM (read "son-install" information) with and Openstack node (check RDO packstack project).

 ## Required libraries
 Flask, flask-restful, python-dateutil, python-uuid